 - The Transfer Certificate has to be attested by the Education Officer of the Zone / District / Area, from where the TC has been obtained.

-- The seal and signature of the Education Officer has to be attested by the Indian Consulate UAE
+- The seal and signature of the Education Officer has to be attested by the UAE Embassy, India

 For students coming from Gulf countries other than the UAE, The Transfer Certificate must be: